Designaroni/designaroni/_posts/2016-11-06-9-return-local-ip-in-terminal.markdown

 - Reset available commands without needing to quit or restart terminal `source ~{{site.forwardSlash}}.zshrc`

 Now you can run `localIp` and you should see something like this.

 ![Return Localhost Broadcast IP Address]({{site.baseurl}}/assets/local-ip-Nov-11-2016 16-14-06.gif)

+Lastly to run localhost on other devices load up the returned Ip address on your browser and optionally append the port or path you were working with before.